East Palestine, Ohio, train derailment: Federal Railroad Administration safety culture assessment

 In August 2023, the Federal Railroad Administration (FRA) issued a report known as a safety culture assessment about operations at Norfolk Southern.
 Parts of the assessment make references to the East Palestine derailment.
 This incident raised concerns among federal officials about Norfolk Southern’s handling of hazardous materials and prompted a regulatory response from the U.S. Department of Transportation (DOT) and the FRA.

 Following the derailment, U.S. Transportation Secretary Pete Buttigieg issued a Call-to-Action, urging improvements in rail safety and stricter regulations for high-hazard flammable trains (HHFTs).
 The FRA assessment identified several contributing factors, including deficiencies in Norfolk Southern’s processes for handling and analyzing data from wayside detectors, which are critical for identifying mechanical issues like overheated bearings.
 The report also noted inaccuracies in train documentation, which could hinder emergency response efforts in incidents involving hazardous materials.
 The FRA’s major concerns about Norfolk Southern are its safety culture, inadequate communication, inconsistent procedures, and a focus on meeting minimum safety standards rather than proactive improvement.

 Community impact

-Two years later, trains carrying hazardous materials, including vinyl chloride and butyl acrylate, still pass through the town frequently, according to NPR.
+Following the accident, trains carrying hazardous materials, including vinyl chloride and butyl acrylate, continue to frequently pass through the town, according to NPR.
 On average, a Norfolk Southern train with at least one car marked as carrying hazardous materials passes the derailment site a minimum of 10 times a day.
 Despite efforts to improve safety and provide support, tensions persist among residents regarding long-term health concerns and settlements, according to the Howard Center for Investigative Journalism.